 Look at the tip from all angles.
-Consider the source, credibility of the information and the seriousness of the compliant.
+Consider the source, credibility of the information, and the seriousness of the complaint.
 Are they alleging fraud?
 Check the background of the source or complainant (if known).
 Search for a possible legal and/or financial impact and consider activating your crisis management plan.

-Undertake electronic data preservation, collection and review.
+Undertake electronic data preservation, collection, and review.
 Prepare a litigation hold communication, which is a written directive advising custodians of certain documents and electronically stored information to preserve potentially relevant evidence in anticipation of future litigation.
-If you operate in different jurisdictions there might be different rules or expectations for preservation triggers, which could precede the formal launch of an investigation.
+If you operate in various jurisdictions, there might be different rules or expectations for preservation triggers, which could precede an investigation’s formal launch.

 Perform triage on the allegation and determine how your company will assess tips or complaints.
-Make these determinations early on and understand that those decisions might change as the organization learns more about the situation.
+Make these determinations early on and understand that those decisions might change as the organization learns more about it.

-Select an independent team that has the skills and capabilities to deal with the allegation — this helps eliminate bias.
+Select an independent team with the skills and capabilities to deal with the allegation — this helps eliminate bias.
 This might include internal audit, human resources, information technology, compliance, general or outside counsel, external forensic accountants, etc.

 Proactively ensure the tipster doesn’t face retaliation.
 On Feb.
 21, the U.S. Supreme Court, in Digital Reality Trust, Inc. v.
 Somers, ruled that the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act apply only to those who’ve reported allegations to the U.S. Securities and Exchange Commission (SEC) at the time of the retaliatory conduct.
 (See Supreme Court Articulates Dodd-Frank Whistleblower Definition in Digital Realty Trust, Inc. v.
 Somers, Lexology, Feb.
 23.)
 However, employees who report violations internally might still benefit from significant protections afforded by the U.S. Sarbanes-Oxley Act of 2002.